 The landmark Paris Agreement in 2015 aims to strengthen the global response to climate change by keeping a global temperature rise below 2 degrees Celsius relative to pre-industrial levels, while pursuing efforts to limit the increase to 1.5 degrees Celsius.
 At a country level, governments have committed funds to drive investment in low carbon innovation and infrastructure and have developed strategies for a net zero carbon future.

 Backed by increasing regulatory, consumer, and investor pressure, businesses are also being pressed for action to address near- and long-term threats.
 However, they have struggled to incorporate long-term climate targets into their business systems in a way that would enable climate-smart planning, financial management, marketing, strategy, and continuous improvement.
-To date, 430 companies have committed to the Science Based Targets initiative, which promotes the embedding of targets aligned with the Paris Agreement into standard business practice.
+To date, over 500 companies have committed to the Science Based Targets initiative, which promotes the embedding of targets aligned with the Paris Agreement into standard business practice.
 But more needs to be done.

 The COVID-19 pandemic has also highlighted major economic and social concerns, such as business disruption, unemployment, and rising inequality.
 These concerns reinforce why viewing sustainability primarily through an environmental lens is insufficient.
 This point is recognized in the European Green Deal, of which a major pillar is the adoption of the Taxonomy Regulation by the end of 2020.
 This regulation, which is designed to establish a classification system for sustainable activities, and related delegated acts are part of the EU’s ESG regulatory framework.
 The framework aims to facilitate compliance with Paris Agreement climate targets.